docker-java/docker-java/README.md

 * Java 1.6
 * Maven 3.0.5
 * Docker daemon running
+* Docker private repository running (see below).

+You'll need to be running a local private registry, as per [the quick start instructions](https://github.com/docker/docker-registry):

+    docker run -p 5000:5000 registry

 The Maven build includes integration tests which are using a localhost instance of Docker and require manual setup.
 Make sure you have a local Docker daemon running and then provide your https://registry.hub.docker.com/account/login/ information via system properties: